davawen/Dot-VM/README.md

 There is one reserved label, `$$` which denotes the last place a `call` instruction was invoked, and one obligatory label, `.start`, which is where the interpreter starts running the program. \
 More will be explained in the **Functions** header.

+Label names can only contain letters, numbers, underscores and hyphens, dots, and @, so they must conform to this regex:
+`/[a-zA-Z0-9_\-.@]+/`

 ### **Instructions**

-The language is (currently) composed of these 21 instructions :
+The language is (currently) composed of these 22 instructions :
 -	Stack manipulation : `push`, `pop` and `swap`
 	```assembly
 	push [value...]